 NewLake Capital Partners (OTCMKTS: NLCP) is an internally managed specialized industrial REIT in New Canaan, CT, with 31 properties totaling 1.6 million square feet across 12 states.
 It specializes in triple-net leasing to cannabis companies and provides capital when necessary.

 NewLake was founded in 2019 and had its IPO in August 2021.
-Its tenants include the largest companies in the cannabis industry, such as Curaleaf, Cresco Labs and Truelieve.
-As of May 2024, it had a 100% occupancy rate, with an average of 14.1 years remaining on its lease terms and 2.6% annual rent escalations.
+Its tenants include the largest companies in the cannabis industry, such as Curaleaf, Cresco Labs, and Truelieve.
+As of March 2025, it has a market cap of nearly $320 million and a dividend yield of 11.28%.

-Alpine Income Trust (NYSE: PINE) is a Daytona Beach, FL-based retail REIT that owns and operates 138 high-quality net-leased properties of 3.8 million square feet across 35 states.
+Alpine Income Property Trust (NYSE: PINE) is a Daytona Beach, FL-based retail REIT that owns and operates 138 high-quality net-leased properties of 3.8 million square feet across 35 states.
 65% of its tenants are investment-grade companies such as Lowes, Dollar Tree, Walgreens, Walmart, Advanced Auto Parts and Dick’s Sporting Goods.
-As of March 30, Alpine Income Property Trust had an occupancy rate of 99%.
+It has a market cap of nearly $260 million and a dividend yield of 7.05%.

 TPG Real Estate Finance Trust (NYSE: TRTX)

-TPG Real Estate Finance Trust (NYSE: TRTX), a subsidiary of TPG Real Estate, is a mortgage REIT with a $3.5 billion portfolio of first mortgage loans with an average loan size of $69.4 million in geographically diversified primary and select secondary markets across the U.S. 100% of its loans are presently performing.
+TPG Real Estate Finance Trust (NYSE: TRTX), a subsidiary of TPG Real Estate, is a mortgage REIT that originates, acquires, and manages commercial mortgage loans and other commercial real estate-related debt instruments in the United States.
+It has a portfolio of $3.5 billion first mortgage loans with an average loan size of $69.4 million in geographically diversified primary and select secondary markets across the U.S.

 Best Growth REITs